-- Encourages skill building, accommodation management, and academic assistance in conjunction with individual needs - Learning specialists work one-on-one with student-athletes during weekly meetings - The Director of Educational Enrichment Services coordinates with Academic Coun selors to screen and work with student-athletes that may benefit from these services - Liaison to Center for Educational Access (CEA), please see the end of the OSAS section. - Assistive technologies include but are not limited to: "Live Scribe Pens"

-H.O.G.
-Hall/Team study halls: Objective-base study hall where students work with specialized learning assistants at a ratio of no more than 3:1 in order to help students effectively for their classes each week.
+- EES encourages skill building, accommodation management, and academic assistance in conjunction with individual needs - Learning specialists work one-on-one with student-athletes during weekly meetings - The Director of Educational Enrichment Services coordinates with Academic Counselors to screen and work with student-athletes that may benefit from these services" - EES acts as a liaison to Center for Educational Access (CEA).
+For more information on the CEA, please see the end of the OSAS section. - Assistive technologies include but are not limited to: "Live Scribe Pens" - EES offers H.O.G Hall/Team study halls: Objective-based study hall where students work with specialized learning assistants at a ratio of no more than 3:1 in order to help students effectively for their classes each week